-In light of the information received concerning India's recently approved National Waterways Act (see Item 15.5.2.1), the Committee expresses concern over the potentially severe impacts of developments pursuant to this Act on the conservation status of South Asian river dolphins.
-The Committee therefore agrees : (a) that the situation facing South Asian river dolphins is a matter of grave concern and requires immediate attention; and
+In light of the information received concerning India's recently approved National Waterways Act (see Item 15.5.1.1), the Committee expresses concern over the potentially severe impacts of developments pursuant to this Act on the conservation status of South Asian river dolphins.
+The Committee therefore agrees:

-(b) that the South Asian river dolphin is a candidate for development of a Task Team, given the ongoing and new threats to the survival of the species.
+- (a) that the situation facing South Asian river dolphins is a matter of grave concern and requires immediate attention; and - (b) that the South Asian river dolphin is a candidate for development of a Task Team, given the ongoing and new threats to the survival of the species.

-The Committee therefore recommends that the Steering Committee of the Small Cetacean Task Team initiative will establish an appropriate team of experts to develop a project description report back on progress to the next year's meeting.
+The Committee therefore recommends that the Steering Committee of the Small Cetacean Task Team initiative (SG-20; see Annex V for members and Terms of Reference) will establish an appropriate team of experts to develop a project description report back on progress to the next year's meeting.